ni/nimble/packages/nimble-components/src/table/specs/data-hierarchy-hld.md

 -   There is no clear way to provide a strong type for `TableRecord` that would have a reserved field name of something like `subRows` that itself would be typed to an array of `TableRecord`.
 -   The performance profile between the prototypes of a hierarchical data structure, and a flat list were pretty close with one another.

-### Specify whether or not a row has lazy loaded children through the data records
+### Specify whether or not a row has delayed loaded children through the data records

-Each record passed to the table could have a boolean field that indicates whether or not it has lazy loaded data.
+Each record passed to the table could have a boolean field that indicates whether or not it has delayed loaded data.
 The table then could have an attribute named `expansion-toggle-visible-field-name` that specifies the name of that field.
 The downside to this approach, however, is that it doesn't extend well to showing a loading indicator on the row.
 Specifically, we want to be able to toggle the loading state of a row without having to call `setData` on the table.
 Therefore, this approach would lead to two different APIs for specifying whether a row has delayed children and whether those children are currently being loaded.

 ### Create a generic `setRowOptions` API that includes the hierarchy state